Sewbo

 Sewbo is an industrial sewing robot invented by Sewbo, Inc., a company based in Seattle, Washington.

 History

 The company Sewbo, Inc was founded by Jonathan Zornow in 2015.
 The robot capable of handling fabric components throughout the entire garment production process.
 The operation relies on a water-soluble, non-toxic polymer called polyvinyl alcohol, which stiffens the fabric to facilitate manipulation during sewing.
-While Sewbo is currently optimized for producing T-shirts.
+Sewbo is currently optimized for producing T-shirts.
 It can sew a T-shirt from start to the end.
 The process involves cutting fabric panels, stiffening them with a polymer solution, and feeding them into a sewing machine using a robotic arm equipped with suction cups.